 Students in Professor Damon Rago’s dance classes get more than a lesson in fancy footwork; they elevate with a sense of self and creative flair to differentiate themselves for long-lasting careers.
 From Sacramento, California, to the LMU Westchester bluff overlooking Silicon Beach, Rago has been sharing all the right moves with students since 2000 and finds the top-ranked LMU College of Communication and Fine Arts to be the perfect place to express one’s artistry.

 “LMU’s location gives students unique access to both the theatre and dance worlds,” Rago said.
-“LA is a hotbed for dance – we can expose students to exciting professionals and opportunities in a very immediate way.”
+“L.A. is a hot spot for dance – we can expose students to exciting professionals and opportunities in a very immediate way.”

-“I just remember being really taken with the life that existed here,” Rago said.
-“It felt real homey and down to earth, and I was eager to share my talents and have a positive impact on young people in the same way some of my professors had on me.
-LMU students are incredibly driven, compassionate and smart.”
+“I just remember being impressed by LMU’s vibrant campus life and community of students and faculty,” Rago said.
+“It felt very welcoming and down to earth, and I was eager to share my talents and have a positive impact on young people, in the same way some of my professors had on me.
+LMU students are incredibly driven, compassionate, and smart.”

-“Pursuing a career in dance requires you to put yourself out there again and again,” Rago said.
+“Pursuing a career in dance requires you to put yourself out there again and again,” Rago, who adds that LMU also offers a strong dance minor, said.
 “One needs to have a strong sense of self, as there is more rejection than rejoicing.”

-Recent graduates of LMU’s dance program have danced their way to such heights as the famed Batsheva Dance Company, the bright lights of Broadway, and some have even launched their own dance troupes, including the LA-based Hexagon Dance Collective.
+Recent graduates of LMU’s dance program have showcased their talent to such heights as the famed Batsheva Dance Company, the bright lights of Broadway, and some have even launched their own dance troupes, including the L.A.-based Hexagon Dance Collective.

-As for what advice he has for future Lions?
+As for what advice he has for future LMU Lions?

 “Be comfortable with the shifting sands under your feet – stability will come,” Rago said.
 “Lean on professors and mentors, and never be too proud to ask for help.”